 After all the packing is done, they will load your belongings onto the trucks using ramps to efficiently ensure the balanced weight in the moving truck.
 Once everything is loaded properly, do a final check to make sure you’re not leaving anything behind.
 Movers will help you to remove all the protective gear in your home and show you the Bill of Lading, the contract between you and the company.
 Before they depart, you should get their contact information, drop them a tip if you’re satisfied with their work, and remind them to contact you in the event that there are any changes to the schedule.

 Delivery: What to Expect

-Professional movers are well-versed with the safest and shortest route to your new home and are skilled to drive huge trucks with care.
+Professional movers are well-versed and equipped with route planning apps like Route4Me route planner for the safest and shortest route travel to your new home and are skilled in driving trucks with care.
 As long as the drivers aren’t bumped with road accidents or bad weather, you should be able to find your packed belongings at your new place within the delivery window stated in your contract.